RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: Abstract

 \section{Abstract}

-Vision-Language-Action models (VLA) have demonstrated remarkable capabilities and promising potential in solving complex robotic manipulation tasks.
-However, their substantial parameter sizes and high inference latency pose significant challenges for real-world deployment, particularly on resource-constrained robotic platforms.
-To address this issue, we begin by conducting an extensive empirical study to explore the effectiveness of model compression techniques when applied to VLAs.
-Building on the insights gained from these preliminary experiments, we propose \textit{RLRC}, a three-stage recovery method for compressed VLAs, including structured pruning, performance recovery based on SFT and RL, and further quantization.
-RLRC achieves up to an 8× reduction in memory usage and a 2.3× improvement in inference throughput, while maintaining or even surpassing the original VLA’s task success rate.
-Extensive experiments show that RLRC consistently outperforms existing compression baselines, demonstrating strong potential for on-device deployment of VLAs.
+Vision-Language-Action models (VLA) have demonstrated remarkable capabilities and strong potential in complex robotic manipulation.
+However, their large parameter sizes and high inference latency hinder real-world deployment, especially on resource-constrained platforms.
+To address this, we conduct a systematic empirical study of model compression for VLAs.
+Building on these insights, we present \textit{RLRC}, a three-stage compression and recovery pipeline consisting of structured pruning, performance recovery via SFT and RL, and subsequent quantization.
+The RL stage incorporates a critic warm-up strategy and BC loss regularization to stabilize training and preserve policy behavior.
+RLRC achieves up to an 8$\times$ memory reduction and 2.3$\times$ inference speedup while maintaining the original task success rate.
+Extensive experiments across multiple VLA backbones show that RLRC consistently outperforms existing compression baselines, highlighting its effectiveness for on-device deployment.
 Project website: \href{https://rlrc-vla.github.io}{rlrc-vla.github.io}